 The U.S. Department of Justice, through its 93 U.S. Attorneys’ offices throughout the country, is tasked with investigating and prosecuting violations of federal law.
 Citizens within the geographic boundaries of their respective U.S. Attorney’s office are selected to serve a term on a federal grand jury.
 Those citizen servants make up the grand jury and are tasked with deciding whether a person subject to a grand jury investigation violated a federal statute(s).

-The U.S. Attorney’s office applies for authorization to present evidence to a grand jury.
-Once given that authorization by the District Court, the prosecutor assigned to the investigation has almost unbridled discretion to subpoena witnesses, obtain records, assigned FBI agents to investigate potential coconspirators and gather any information they believe is relevant to their investigation.
+The U.S. Attorney’s office applies for an authorization to present evidence to a grand jury.
+Once given that the District Court authorization, the prosecutor assigned to the investigation has almost unbridled discretion to subpoena witnesses, obtain records, assigned FBI agents to investigate potential coconspirators, and gather any information they believe is relevant to their investigation.

 What should I do if I receive a Grand Jury Subpoena?

 The first thing any person under a grand jury subpoena should do is consult with and hire an attorney.
 Do not respond to any requests for documents or to provide testimony until you have retained counsel.
 Any person on the receiving end of a grand jury subpoena should be alarmed and concerned.
 The federal government is not in the habit of issuing subpoenas to people they are not investigating.
 So if you are on the receiving end of a grand jury subpoena, there is a strong chance you or someone very close to you is under investigation.
 There’s a possibility that you are under surveillance, that your phones are tapped, and that your internet usage is being monitored.
 The best advice is to say absolutely nothing to no one, not even your spouse until you have spoken to and retained counsel.

 What are my rights in a Grand Jury Investigation?